OBMGIS/EarthquakeMapUSGS/README.md

 # EarthquakeMapUSGS
-This map uses the USGS Earthquake API to map eartquakes aroudn the world in the last 24 hours.
+This map uses the USGS Earthquake API to map earthquakes around the world in the last 24 hours.